2023 Ultimate Guide to Premium Financed Life Insurance

 Premium financed life insurance used to be an exotic strategy reserved for the ultra-wealthy, but the secret of premium financing has slowly spread over the last 25 years.
-Now that interest rates have hit historic lows in 2022, premium financing is more popular than ever with elite life insurance agents as well as the banks offering premium financing loans.
+When interest rates hit historic lows premium financing became more popular than ever with elite life insurance agents as well as the banks offering premium financing loans.
 Now that rates are rising, consumers and their advisors need to carefully consider the various risks involved laid out in this comprehensive article.

 For a well-designed premium financed plan, there can be tremendous growth potential as well as unique tax and estate planning benefits.
 However, there are numerous risks that should be considered.
 Throughout this comprehensive article, we will discuss what is premium finance exactly, how it works, the pros and cons of premium financing, as well as the numerous steps involved in starting your own program.

 You can also quickly navigate to the different sub-topics in this extensive article below:

 (Clickable) Table of Contents